-#373 assigned New feature
+#373 closed New feature (fixed)

-Add support for multi-columns fields.
+Add support for multi-column primary keys.

 Reported by: | Jacob | Owned by: | Csirmaz Bendegúz |